School of Engineering and Applied Sciences

 Under unusual circumstances, full-time candidates for graduate degrees may petition for permission to study part-time, ordinarily at a rate of two half-courses per term.
 Similarly, candidates for the master’s degree who need fewer than four semester-length courses to complete the requirements for the degree can arrange to be charged tuition on a per course basis.
 Visa regulations prohibit foreign nationals who are not permanent residents of the US from registering for part-time study.

 Students begin graduate study only in the fall term.
-Completed applications should be submitted as early as possible in the fall of the preceding academic year and not later than December 16 our application deadline.
+Completed applications should be submitted as early as possible in the fall of the preceding academic year and not later than December 15, the application deadline.
 SEAS does not accept late applications.
-Applications for admission for the spring term are not ordinarily accepted.

 Applications from minorities and women are particularly welcome.
 SEAS requires electronic submission of the application and strongly prefers electronic submission of the letters of recommendation.
 Please visit GSAS Admissions for more information about the application process and to link to the application.

-NOTE: For prospective students interested in applying/entering S.M./M.E. programs in the Fall of 2014:
+NOTE: For prospective students interested in applying/entering S.M./M.E. programs for matriculation in the Fall of 2015:

 - All SEAS areas will continue to admit A.B./S.M. applicants from Harvard College.

-- Applied Math, Applied Physics, Environmental Sciences and Engineering and Bioengineering WILL NOT be admitting S.M. or M.E. students.
+- Applied Math, Applied Physics, Environmental Science and Engineering, Mechanical Engineering and Materials Science, and Bioengineering will not be admitting terminal S.M. or M.E. students.

-- Computer Science, Electrical Engineering, and Computational Science and Engineering will be admitting S.M. and M.E. students.
+- Electrical Engineering, and Computational Science and Engineering will be admitting terminal S.M. and M.E. students.

 All PhD students participate in the School’s educational program for about ten hours a week for one term—usually as a quarter time teaching fellow.